All about symbol versioning

 Aside from this assertion, vn_file is essentially ignored for symbol search since glibc 2.30 BZ24741.
 Previously during relocation resolving, after an object failed to provide a match, if it matched vn_file, rtld would report an error symbol %s version %s not defined in file %s with link time reference.

-ld.so: Support moving versioned symbols between sonames [BZ #24741] has a side benefit.
-Previously, if b.so has a versioned weak reference foo@v1 where v1 references c.so, rtld would report an error symbol %s version %s not defined in file %s with link time reference if c.so does not define foo@@v1 or foo@v1.
-This behavior did not match the expectation of weak references.
-Newer rtld no longer report the error.
+glibc 2.30 ld.so: Support moving versioned symbols between sonames [BZ #24741] has a side benefit for weak references.
+Previously, if b.so had a versioned weak reference foo@v1 (where v1 referenced c.so), rtld would error with symbol %s version %s not defined in file %s with link time reference when c.so lacked foo@@v1 or foo@v1—contrary to weak reference semantics.
+Newer rtld tolerates this as long as the runtime c.so defines version v1:

 1